g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 You can make `fireworks-js` available for your React components by adding this command to your project’s dependencies.

 ## Integrating Firework Effects
-We have set up the React project for you and installed all the dependencies so the next thing will be creating fireworks within your app for you to do this you must first import the Firework library, create a Firework component specific to its use with your application then finally render it within the main application.
+We have set up the React project and installed all the dependencies so the next thing will be creating fireworks within your app for you to do this you must first import the Firework library, create a Firework component specific to its use with your application then finally render it within the main application.
+This section will show you how to go about it.

 ### Importing the Firework Library into the React App
 The initial stage is when we must bring the `fireworks-js` library to our React application.
 When you are planning on using firework effects, like in `App.js` or a new component file, open up the file then write down this import statement at the beginning: